-- A. Restraint- A restraint is any (1) any manual method, physical or mechanical device, material, or equipment that immobilizes or reduces the ability of a patient to move his or her arms, legs, body, or head freely, including the use of an enclosure bed; or (2) a drug or medication when it is used as a restriction to manage the patient's behavior or restrict the patient's freedom of movement and is not a standard treatment or dosage for the patient's condition (i.e. chemical restraint).
+- A. Restraint A restraint is any (1) any manual method, physical or mechanical device, material, or equipment that immobilizes or reduces the ability of a patient to move his or her arms, legs, body, or head freely, including the use of an enclosure bed; or (2) a drug or medication when it is used as a restriction to manage the patient's behavior or restrict the patient's freedom of movement and is not a standard treatment or dosage for the patient's condition (i.e. chemical restraint).
 Please see Appendix 1 for a list of items that do not constitute a restraint. - B. Non-Violent Restraint and Non-Self-Destructive Restraint: Restraint used for acute medical or surgical care which supports the physical health and safety of the patient who is non-violent/non-self-destructive, allowing medical treatment to continue without interruption. - C. Violent or Self-Destructive Restraint: Restraints used to establish control in order to manage the patient's violent or self-destructive behavior jeopardizing the immediate physical safety of the patient, staff or others.
 Restraints used to manage the patient's violent or self-destructive behavior may occur in any area of the organization.
 This includes the manual restraint (Physical holding) of a patient for any reason, including medication administration. - D. Seclusion: The involuntary confinement of a patient alone in a room or an area from which the patient is physically prevented from leaving.
 Physically prevented from leaving includes threats by staff if the patient attempts to leave, including the threat of restraint or seclusion.
 Confinement on a locked unit or ward does not constitute seclusion.
-Seclusion may only be used to manage violent or self-destructive behavior that jeopardizes the immediate physical safety of the patient, a staff member, or others. - E. Physical Hold (Therapeutic hold in Power chart): - Restraint Physical Holding: Patients have the right to refuse treatment and, therefore, holding a patient in a manner that restricts the patient's movement against the patient's will is considered restraint.
+Seclusion may only be used to manage violent or self-destructive behavior that jeopardizes the immediate physical safety of the patient, a staff member, or others. - E. Safety Restraint Chair: Unique custom device specifically designed to restrain a violent patient in the sitting position. - F. Enclosure Bed: A specialty bed with a mesh tent connected to a frame placed over a standard medical-surgical bed that limits the patient's ability to get out of bed. - G. Hand Mitts: Hand Mittens are considered restraints and all necessary orders, monitoring, assessments, and documentation is required. - H. Manual Hold: - 1.
+Restraint Manual Holding: Patients have the right to refuse treatment and, therefore, holding a patient in a manner that restricts the patient's movement against the patient's will is considered restraint.
 These include holds that some members of the medical community may term "therapeutic holds".
-Physically holding a patient in order to administer a medication against a patient's wishes is also considered a restraint (these include forced psychotropic medication procedures). - Non-Restraint Physical Holding: Methods involving the physical holding of a patient for the purpose of conducting routine physical examinations or tests.
-Picking up, redirecting, or holding an infant, toddler, or preschool-aged child to comfort the patient. - F. Licensed Independent Provider: A person who is licensed as a physician, physician assistant, or advance practice registered nurse under state law for the state in which he/she is practicing.
+Physically holding a patient to administer a medication against a patient's

+- wishes is also considered a restraint (these include forced psychotropic medication procedures). - 2.
+Non-Restraint Physical Holding: Methods involving the physical holding of a patient for the purpose of conducting routine physical examinations or tests.
+Picking up, redirecting, or holding an infant, toddler, or preschool-aged child to comfort the patient. - I. Licensed Practitioner: A person who is licensed as a physician, physician assistant, or advance practice registered nurse under state law for the state in which he/she is practicing. - J. Documentation: Refer to the Restraint Flowsheet Charting table in the appendix for role responsibilities